Mottie/javascript-number-formatter/README.md

 * Auto number rounding.
 * Simple interface, just supply mask & value like this: `format( "0.0000", 3.141592)`.
 * Include a prefix &amp; suffix with the mask.
-* The code is safe to be minimized using Google Compiler in Advanced mode.

 ## Limitations